Submitting a project idea | Natural Hazards Research Australia

 Submitting a project idea

 Project concepts are formally considered for funding twice a year, as a part of the Centre’s ongoing research plan.
-The current round of research investment has closed.
+The current round of research investment is open.

 Photo: Natural Hazards Research Australia

-Project concepts are formally considered for funding twice a year, as a part of the Natural Hazards Research Australia’s ongoing research plan.
-The current round of research investment has closed.
+Project concepts are formally considered for funding twice a year, as a part of Natural Hazards Research Australia’s ongoing research plan.

 The Centre welcomes submissions of project ideas for potential inclusion in our research program.
-Ideas can be for short-, medium- or long-term projects.
-Only research that can be effectively translated and implemented by end-user organisations will be funded.
+Ideas can be for short-, medium- or long-term projects that can be effectively used.

 Key dates